callstackincubator/bs-react-navigation/README.md

   | UserDetails;
 ```

-> It is important to create a separate file for that because ReasonML is aware of circular dependencies.
+> It is important to create a separate file in order to avoid circular dependencies when you try to import navigation dependencies.

 ### Navigation prop for compoenents

-For our components we need to create navigationProp type, which is created from a list of our routes defined in [Confgi.re](#Config).
+For our components we need to create navigationProp type, which is created from a list of our routes defined in [Config.re](#Config).

 ```ReasonML
 type navigationProp = StackNavigator.navigation(route);
 ```

-> Each Navigator expose their own navitationProp type.
+> Each Navigator provides their own navitationProp type.

 Example: